 2. What are the best defenses to Penal Code 417.4 PC?

 You are guilty under this statute only if you drew an imitation weapon in a threatening manner.
-This means it is always a defense to show that you did not commit a threatening act.
-Perhaps, for example, you brandished a fake gun as a joke.
+To show that you did nothing threatening, we would rely on such evidence as:

 You can be convicted under this statute only if your actions caused another person to fear bodily harm.
-Therefore, it is a defense to show that your acts could not have reasonably caused someone to experience fear.
+To show that your acts could not have reasonably caused someone to experience fear, we would rely on the same evidence listed above.

 3. What are the penalties for violating PC 417.4?